Daan5556/webSkaterClient/README.md

 # webSkaterClient
-A webbrowser made from scatch for learning purposes
+A webbrowser made from scratch for learning purposes